eli64s/readme-ai/README.md

 ---

-## 🧩 Roadmap
+## 🗺 Roadmap

-- [ ] Add additional language models on top of GPT-3 to fine tune text.
+- [ ] Add additional language models on top of OpenAI's to fine tune text.
-- [ ] Add compatability for additional languages.
-Rust next.
+- [ ] Add compatability for multiple additional languages.
-- [ ] Extend capabilities beyond code documentation.
-- [ ] Implement different configuration file templates.
+- [ ] Implement different configuration README templates.

 ---

 ## 🤝 Contributing

-We welcome contributions to README-AI from the open-source community!
+Contributions are warmly welcomed from the open-source community!
 If you would like to contribute, please see our contribution guidelines for more information.

+- Found a bug, open a new issue [here.](https://github.com/eli64s/README-AI/issues)
+- Want to add a feature, create a pull-request [here.](https://github.com/eli64s/README-AI/pulls)

 ---

-## 📄 License
+## 🪪 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See [README-AI's LICENSE](LICENSE) file for additional details.

 ---

-## 📧 Contact
+## 📲 Contact

-If you have any questions or feedback about README-AI, please feel free to reach out.
-We would be happy to hear from you!
+If you have any questions or feedback about README-AI, feel free to start a [discussion!](https://github.com/eli64s/README-AI/discussions)

 ---